lulor/npgrad/README.md

 # npgrad

-A slow and inefficient autograd engine built on NumPy, offering a PyTorch-like API for some basic neural net operations (linear transformation, 2D convolution and pooling).
+A simple (and probably quite inefficient) autodiff engine built on NumPy, offering a PyTorch-like API for some basic neural net operations (linear transformation, 2D convolution and pooling).
 This is only meant to be a proof-of-concept built for fun, inspired by Andrej Karpathy's [micrograd](https://github.com/karpathy/micrograd).

 ### Functioning